1. Is Membership of Winchester Photographic Society always open or is there a Waiting List?

 7. Do you offer advice on photography?

 • Many of our members have decades of experience of photography as a hobby or sometimes a profession.
 Friendly informal advice is always available from those members on a Tuesday or a Wednesday evening.
-In addition, we strive to provide a monthly drop-in surgery on basic Photoshop techniques (before the main meeting) and a frequent informal interval "discussion table" focused either on digital cameras or members' prints.
+In addition, we offer formal training courses (at extra cost), typically half-days or full-days on Sundays.

 8. Should I bring my camera?